RhinoW/exe-kiteboarders.co.uk/content/spot-guide/seafront.md

 <div class="image-container text-center">
 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1-ZO755CqpeceKO2cMKHwK26Ow30WJCRY" width="640" height="480"></iframe>
     <div class="caption">
-    Swimming area (red) in Mear Rocks Back is for indication only - for exact area look for RNLI flags.
+    Swimming area (red) in Maer Rocks Bay is for indication only - for exact area look for RNLI flags.
     Seafront launch site is the green star to the south of the map on the... beach!
     </div>
 </div>